bdnf/art-of-multiprocessing/README.md

-Implementation of concurrency constructs from The Art of Multiprocessor Programming by Maurice Herlihy Nir Shavit.
+Implementation of concurrency constructs from The Art of Multiprocessor Programming by Maurice Herlihy Nir Shavit in Scala language.